Aims and principles for fitness to practise

 If the nurse, midwife or nursing associate has fully remedied the problem in their practice that led to the incident, and already poses no further risk to patients, we won’t usually need to take action to uphold public confidence or professional standards.
 Only those clinical concerns that are so serious that they can’t be put right will prompt us to take regulatory action to promote public confidence or uphold standards.

-10. In cases that aren’t about clinical practice, taking action to maintain public confidence or uphold standards is only likely to be needed if the concerns raise fundamental questions about the trustworthiness of a nurse or midwife as a professional.
+10. In cases that aren’t about clinical practice, taking action to maintain public confidence or uphold standards is only likely to be needed if the concerns raise fundamental questions about the trustworthiness of a nurse, midwife or nursing associate as a professional.

 We know that the public take concerns which affect the trustworthiness of nurses, midwives and nursing associates particularly seriously.
 Our research told us that these cases are likely seen by the public as serious breaches of professional standards.
 Conduct that could affect trust in nurses, midwives and nursing associates and require action to uphold standards or public confidence include, where related to professional practice, dishonesty, bullying and harassment.
 Within a nurse, midwife or nursing associate’s private life, convictions that relate to specified offences or result in custodial sentences are also likely to require regulatory action for the same reason.

 11. Some regulatory concerns, particularly if they raise fundamental concerns about the nurse, midwife or nursing associate’s professionalism, can’t be remedied and require restrictive regulatory action.

 Conduct that calls into question the basics of someone’s professionalism raises concerns about whether they are a suitable person to remain on a register of professionals.
-It’s more difficult for nurses and midwives to be able to remedy concerns of this kind, and where they cannot, it will be difficult to justify them keeping their registered status.
+It’s more difficult for nurses, midwives or nursing associates to be able to remedy concerns of this kind, and where they cannot, it will be difficult to justify them keeping their registered status.